LizAgolli/firstwebsite/english.md

 # "EVEN I HAD THIS PROBLEM." - MISUSE OF THE WORD 'EVEN'.
 In this sentence, the use of "Even I" is understood to suggest: "(Although I almost never have the sort of problems you have,) even I had this problem."

-For example, if you are much taller than your friends, you might say "Even I couldn't reach the top shelf," or if you feel that you are much smarter than them, you might say "Even I couldn't solve this homework problem."
+For example, if you are much taller than your friends, you might say "Even I couldn't reach the top shelf," or if you

-However, if you do not have an obvious advantage over the person you are speaking to, this is not correct usage.
-What you want to say is "I had this problem as well," "I could not reach the top shelf either," and "I also could not solve this homework."